 A spacer device may be used with this medication if you find it difficult to use this inhaler.
 Ask your doctor or pharmacist for more information.

-If you are using other inhalers at the same time, wait several minutes between each medication, and use this drug (the corticosteroid) last.
+If your prescribed dose is 2 puffs, wait at least one minute between them.
+If you are using other inhalers at the same time, wait at least 1 minute between the use of each medication, and use this drug (the corticosteroid) last.

 To prevent dry mouth, hoarseness, and yeast infections in the mouth (thrush), gargle and rinse your mouth with water after each use.
 Do not swallow the rinse water.